Payments and Collections

 - Online and pay-by-phone payments; and

-- Automated pay stations.
+- Automated pay stations; and

 Vehicles Exiting Unattended Pay Lots After-Hours

-Vehicles exiting pay parking lots after pay attendant operations have closed and when the gates are lowered must pay for all parking fees incurred by utilizing the automated pay stations to process their payment for parking fees.
+Vehicles exiting pay parking lots after pay attendant operations have closed and when the gates are lowered must pay for all parking fees incurred by utilizing the automated pay stations to process the payment for parking fees.

 Failure to Pay Upon Exiting a Pay Lot

 The owner of any Vehicle exiting a visitor or patient parking facility without paying or otherwise having parking validated will be sent a billing notice for a full day’s parking.

 A lost or stolen parking permit must be reported immediately to the Department of Transportation and Parking and an affidavit must be filed.
 A lost permit will be replaced at a charge of $25.00 or the face value of the permit, whichever is less.
 The replacement fee shall be refunded if the missing permit is found and returned to the Department of Transportation and Parking.